Family Weekend

 In Front of Collins Dining Hall

-Pick up name tags, an updated schedule, class listings, and special event tickets.
-Enjoy a continental breakfast or afternoon snack.
+Welcome to Claremont!
+Start here to pick up name tags, an updated schedule, class listings, and special event tickets.
+Enjoy a continental breakfast and refreshments throughout the day.

 Pomona College Track